lfkdev/bashtemplate/README.md

 In addition, some functions have more features than just clean output.
 ### Debug function
 The debug() funktion will only show up if boolean 'is_debug' is true.
 This is made by the -d parameter.
-So Devs can just execute the script with -d to view all debug messages.
+So devs can just execute the script with -d to view all debug messages.
 ```bash
 $ bash /usr/local/bin/script.sh -d
 ```
-### Error function
+### Die function
-The err() funktion redirects the Message to STDERR, starts the cleanup function and then exits.
+The die() funktion redirects the message to STDERR, starts the cleanup function and then exits.
-You can call err() with "1" as argument to show the help before exiting.
+You can call die() with "1" as argument to show the help before exiting.
 ```bash
 err "Please use parameter."
 1
 ```